 Typically, Class V wells are shallow wells used to place a variety of fluids directly below the land surface.
 However, if the fluids placed in the ground qualify as a hazardous waste under the Resource Conservation and Recovery Act (RCRA), the well shall be considered either a Class I or Class IV well, not a Class V well.
 Specific types of Class V injection wells are described in 40 CFR 144.81.

-(1) Class I Wells.
-Prohibition of Commercial Hazardous Waste Injection Wells.
+- (4) Rules and Regulations for Injection Wells - (a) Class I Wells. - (1) Prohibition of Commercial Hazardous Waste Injection Wells.